-The Health Insurance Portability and Accountability Act (HIPAA) of 1996 Health Insurance Portability and Accountability Act (HIPAA) of 1996 requires more standardization and efficiency in the health care industry.
+The Health Insurance Portability and Accountability Act (HIPAA) of 1996 requires more standardization and efficiency in the health care industry.
 HIPAA requires providers to:

-- Use the same health care transactions, code sets and identifiers; - Release of patient protected health information without knowledge or consent; - Provide safeguards to prevent unauthorized access to protected health care information; and
+- 1. Use the same health care transactions, code sets and identifiers; - 2.
+Prevent the release of patient protected health in formation (PHI) without knowledge or consent of the beneficiary (except as HIPAA regulations permit or require); - 3.
+Provide safeguards to prevent unauthorized accessPHI; and - 4.
+Use a standard national provider number, called the National Provider Identifier (NPI), for identification on all electronic standard transactions.